Ultimate Guide to Japanese Language Schools in Tokyo

 Consider our school Japan Switch, the most affordable Japanese lessons in Tokyo.

-We run a 150 student plus Japanese language school in Tokyo for foreigners and are located within a 5 minute walk from the world famous Shinjuku train station.
+We run a 150 student plus Japanese language school in Tokyo on weekday mornings for foreigners and are located within a 5 minute walk from the world famous Shinjuku train station.
 We recommend our friends Coto Language Academy for students who are looking for evenings or weekends lessons or JLPT support.

 In addition to providing lessons, we also host international parties and activities so our students can meet Japanese people outside of school.
 For more information on our awesome Japanese language school, check out our main page here.